ciren/cilib-tutorial/src/pages/benchmarks/index.md

 Often in computational intelligence we will need to test algorithms on standard problems.
 It should be noted that CIRG contains a library of benchmarks that we can use with CILib.
-CIRG is the Computational Intelligence Research Group at the university of pretoria, who are responsible for CILib.
 The benchmarks can be found [here][benchmarks] as well as a list of available benchmarks.
 To import benchmarks into your build you need the following dependency added to your sbt.build.